Little Pend Oreille Forest

 This small campground borders Rocky Lake, perfect for non-motorized boating, such as canoeing or lake kayaking.
 Fishing is catch-and-release only after June 1.

 Recreation alert: Rocky Lake Campground closes for the season on Oct.
-31. Will reopen in spring 2017.
+31. Will reopen April 20.

 Directions: Start in Colville at the junction of SR-20 and US Highway 395.
 Go east on SR-20 for 5.9 miles.
 Turn right on Artman-Gibson Road.
 Go 3.2 miles and turn right onto a one lane gravel road for .5 miles.
 Stay left and go 2 miles to site.
 Get directions.

 The 120-acre Douglas Falls Grange Park is surrounded by mountains of rocky bluffs and conifer forests.
 Mill Creek runs through the campground with a 60-foot waterfall.
+Open as of April 14.
 Visit our Flickr page for photos.